EnvisionIot/developer_bootcamp/5_Application_Development/Python_tutorial/invoking_api_python.md

        return req
    ```

-2. With the programming work completed, we can now test running the code.
+2. With the programming work completed, we can now test run the code.
 Click **Run > Run** to start the application.

    <img src="media/app_run.png" alt="app_run" style="zoom: 50%;" />

-3. Open a browser and enter `http://127.0.0.1:5000` in the address field.
-We can see the retrieved battery list.
-See the following example:
+3. Open a browser, enter `http://127.0.0.1:5000` in the address field, and we will be able to see the retrieved battery list.
+See the following example.

 <img src="media/application-1.png" style="zoom:75%;" />

-## Getting asset information of a specific battery
+## Step 2: Getting the Asset Information of a Specific Battery

 > In this step, we will invoke the EnOS API *Get Asset*.
 The request format is:
 >
 > *https://{apigw-address}/asset-service/v2.1/assets?action=get*

-Take the following step to invoke the EnOS API to get the specified battery asset information:

-1. In the `services.py` file, find the `get_asset_info` stub function, and enter the following code for getting the battery asset information:
+1. In the `services.py` file, find the `get_asset_info` stub function, and enter the following code for getting the battery asset information.

    ```
    def get_asset_info(assetId):